tkozek/Crossword-Game/README.md

 Namely, if you'd like to save the game then press "Save and Quit", if you don't want to save then press "Quit without Saving".

 ## Phase 4: Task 2
 Wed Mar 26 13:32:22 PDT 2025
 Player1 played CODE starting at (7,7) and moving to the right earning 14 points.
 Wed Mar 26 13:32:31 PDT 2025
 Player2 played MALT starting at (6,10) and moving to the right earning 11 points.
 Wed Mar 26 13:32:50 PDT 2025
 Player1 played SLOP starting at (6,14) and moving down earning 25 points.
 Wed Mar 26 13:33:05 PDT 2025
 Player2 played BLT starting at (6,8) and moving down earning 10 points.
 Wed Mar 26 13:33:19 PDT 2025
 Player1 played WIL starting at (3,13) and moving down earning 9 points.
 Wed Mar 26 13:33:22 PDT 2025
-Player2 skipped their turn
+Player2 skipped their turn.
 Wed Mar 26 13:33:26 PDT 2025
 Player1 swapped tiles.
 Their tiles before swapping were: FRNEETN and their tiles after swapping were ONQINIO, earning 0 points.
 Wed Mar 26 13:33:38 PDT 2025
 Player2 played AH starting at (3,12) and moving down earning 15 points.
 Wed Mar 26 13:33:47 PDT 2025
 Player1 swapped tiles.
 Their tiles before swapping were: ONQINIO and their tiles after swapping were ONUNNSV, earning 0 points.
 Wed Mar 26 13:34:06 PDT 2025
 Player2 played MI starting at (9,6) and moving to the right earning 5 points.
 ![Board Example](data/eventLogExampleBoard.png)